How to Make a Lovely Home Office Using Thrifted Finds

 Chalk Painted Desk {Before}

 I love creating functional + beautiful spaces on a budget.
 (I wish someone would pay me to thrift and paint and redecorrange!)
-I have lots of ideas in my head and a stash of cool thrifted finds in my basement every room of my house!
+I have lots of ideas in my head, and a stash of cool thrifted finds in my craft room.

-The color wasn’t terrible but definitely not my style.
+The color wasn’t terrible, but definitely not the look I wanted in this space.
 I knew a coat of Glidden Country

 White paint would make a big difference.